jfromaniello/s2s3/README.md

 }
 ~~~

-ACCESS KEY, SECRET and BUCKET are the Amazon S3 parameters, COPY_FORMAT is a mask of what is going to by write to your clipboard after finished.
+ACCESS KEY, SECRET, REGION and BUCKET are the Amazon S3 parameters, COPY_FORMAT is a mask of what is going to by write to your clipboard after finished.

 PREVIEW_BEFORE_UPLOAD (defaults to false) shows OSx preview application before uploading, this allows you to draw arrows and rectangles.